 Mobile broadband usage in particular has taken off during the last few years, a trend which will continue in the wake of the marketing of a wide range of affordable and more capable devices, and of LTE population coverage which by 2018 had reached about 98%.

 4.5G and 5G are the new frontiers linked to wearable device communications and other IoT and M2M activities.
 Telstra clearly has both the IoT and the M2M market in its sights – the many interconnectivity aspects involved in smart energy are especially high on the company’s list.

-In 2017 MNVO Amaysim announced the launch of its NBN products.
+MNVO Amaysim recently announced the launch of its NBN products.
 It has an ambitious goal to generate customer ARPUs of as much as $200 per month via a bundle of NBN.